s223903/BIManalyst_g_23/A3/README.md

 # Conclusion

 The tool automates Eurocode 2 checks for reinforced concrete beams by reading geometry directly from the IFC model.
-It replaces manual calculations with a fast, traceable, and model-based verification workflow.
-The generated Excel output provides clear evidence for structural requirements and supports efficient validation in the Advanced Building Design process.
+It then uses these dimensions to calculate the required shear and flexural reinforcement for each beam.
+This replaces manual calculations with a fast, traceable and model-based verification workflow, supported by an automatically generated Excel report.